ooonak/buildbox/README.md

 # BuildBox

 ## VirtualBox by Vagrant
-Creates a VirtualBox machine with Debian 11 - Bullseye 64-bit, provisioned for kernel development, Yocto, Buildroot and stuff like that :-)
+Creates a VirtualBox machine with Debian 12 Bookworm 64-bit, provisioned for kernel development, Yocto, Buildroot and stuff like that :-)

 Assuming you have vagrant installed.